 University Health Services

-An on‐campus medical facility serving the students, faculty and staff of UT Austin.
-Providing healthcare, public health leadership, and additional services designed to protect and advance the health of the Longhorn community.
+An accredited on-campus medical facility serving the students of UT Austin.
+Providing healthcare, public health leadership and services designed to protect and advance the health and well-being of the Longhorn community.

 Student Services Building